Chiang Mai vs. Chiang Rai: Which Base Camp Is Right for You?

 Chiang Mai: The Hub

-Chiang Mai is the larger city — about 150,000 people in the city proper, more in the metro.
-It's a university town with a moat, a well-preserved old city, and a neighborhood (Nimman) that has excellent coffee, bookshops, and restaurants.
+Chiang Mai is the larger city — about 150,000 people in the city proper.
+It's a university town with a moat, a well-preserved old city, and a neighborhood (Nimman) with excellent coffee, bookshops, and restaurants.
+It's been drawing people who want to slow down for decades, and the infrastructure around that is excellent.

 Practical strengths of Chiang Mai: